Undergraduate · Bachelor of Arts (B.A.)

 High School Portfolio Day

-Each year, high school juniors and seniors, as well as parents and teachers, from Southwest Louisiana, Southeast Texas and across the country are invited to campus for a department tour and portfolio review.
+Each year, high school juniors and seniors from Southwest Louisiana, Southeast Texas and across the country are invited to campus for a department tour and portfolio review.
 After the event, merit-based Distinguished Achievement Awards in Art, ranging in value up to $500, are given to select seniors who are already admitted as visual arts majors to McNeese.

 Visual Arts Programming